 Government contracting can be a lucrative opportunity for businesses, but it also comes with unique risks and challenges.
 As a government contractor, you need to comply with various regulations and requirements to avoid financial penalties or even legal action.
-It’s important that you utilize practices and strategies that mitigate these risks and keep you in compliance with government standards.
+It’s important that you utilize practices and strategies in mitigating risk and keep you in compliance with government standards.
 Keep reading to learn about some accounting strategies that can help you do this, and protect your business in the process.

 Maintain Accurate Records